tgb20/Final_Project/README.md

 # INFO 101 Final Project

+# Notice
+The github repo says it was created on 12/13, but that is because I accidently published a version with the database password still on it and I just recently noticed.
+The original repo was made public on 12/11.

 # Live Demo
 There is currently not a live demo, this will be updated when one has been created.